kriskuiper/css-to-the-rescue-1920/README.md

 <!-- [Slides](https://drive.google.com/open?id=1BSzGYNLMgtHD4HRnK7f0DgyTv4Pg3xsQwD_eYNo7v0Y) -->

 # CSS to the rescue
-> A not so standard e-commerce website
+> Exploring the awesomeness of CSS in a not so standard e-commerce website

 ## Installation
 ```bash